Ultimate Guide To Best Safety Razor Blades

 Sharpest Safety Razor Blades: Feather Double Edge Blades

 Feather Double Double Edge Safety Razor Blades are, without a doubt, the sharpest blades available on the market.
-These Japanese-made safety razor blades will slice through even the toughest facial with a single pass without ever tugging or pulling.
-Coated in stainless platinum, you’ll be able to get a perfect close shave every single time.
+These Japanese-made razor blades will slice through even the toughest facial with a single pass without ever tugging or pulling.
+You will find out in this guide to razor blades that they are coated in stainless platinum, you’ll be able to get a perfect close shave every single time.

 On the other hand, these blades cost twice as much as Personna or Astra blades, and they don’t last nearly as long.
 On an Astra blade, you might be able to go an entire week or even two on a single blade, but you’ll immediately notice the difference between your first and second shave with a Feather.
 By the third shave, it will already start to feel dull.
 Really, you should only be able to get one to two shaves out of a Feather blade.